andychisholm/nel/docs/index.md

-# nel: A Python-based Entity Linking framework
+# nel: The Entity Linking framework

 __nel__ is an fast, accurate and highly modular framework for linking entities in documents.

 Out of the box, __nel__ provides:

-- support for efficient extraction and storage of entity information from sources like Wikipedia and Wikidata
-- wrappers for state-of-the-art named entity recognition systems (Stanford, Schwa)
+- named entity recognition (DIY, or plug-in a NER system like Stanford, spaCy or Schwa)
+- in-document coreference clustering
+- candidate generation
+- multiple disambiguation features
+- a supervised learning-to-rank framework for entity disambiguation
+- a supervised nil detection system with configurable confidence thresholds
-- full entity linking pipeline with coreference, candidate generation, supervised ranking, nil classification and clustering
+- nil clustering
-- support for injestion and easy evaluation of linking systems over benchmark datasets (CoNLL, TAC)
+- support for evaluation and error analysis of linking system output

+__nel__ is completely modular, it can:

+- link entities to any knowledge base you like (not limited to just Wikipedia or Freebase)
+- update, rebuild and redeploy linking models as a knowledge base changes over time
+- retrain recognition and disambiguation models on your own corpus of documents
+- easily adapt a linking pipeline to meet performance and accuracy tradeoffs

+__nel__ is flexible, you can run it:

+- ad-hoc, from python or as a web service
+- offline, in parallel over a corpus of pre-processed documents
+- with markdown, html or custom document formats (e.g. CoNLL, TAC)

 ## License